Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 63.md

 ### Step 7: Access the Application

-If using KodeKloud environment:
+If using KodeKloud environment:-

 - Get the node IP.
-- Open in browser-
+- Open in browser:

 ```
 http://<node-ip>:32678